 If you are making the switch from white to whole wheat pasta, try Barilla Pasta Plus.
 This pasta is made with wheat and legume flour and its taste and texture are very similar to white pasta.
 We have tried and enjoyed most whole wheat varieties and now prefer it over white pasta.

-Spaghetti squash and zucchini noodles but with a Spiralizer are a fantastic way to get your veggies in!
-You may do 100squashah or mix either of them with pasta.
+Spaghetti squash and zucchini noodles made with a Spiralizer are a fantastic way to get your veggies in!
+You may do 100% squash or mix either of them with pasta.
 I will often serve my husband and daughter these “noodles” as a side dish and use them as my main course.

 TRY IT!
 It doesn’t get much easier than this Lightened Up Linguini with Clam Sauce.
 This recipe calls for whole wheat angel hair pasta, to soak up this simple and delicious sauce!